Tom-Dev-App/nginx-configs/README.md

 ## 🏁 Conclusion

 With these configurations, your Nginx server should be able to serve your **React** front-end, **Express** back-end, and **Laravel** applications efficiently.
 If you encounter any issues, refer to the Nginx documentation or seek help from the community.

-#Conclusion
-With these configurations, your Nginx server should be able to serve your React front-end, Express back-end, and Laravel applications efficiently.
-If you encounter any issues, refer to the Nginx documentation or seek help from the community.